eufrizz/robotic_manipulation/README.md

 To calculate FOV: FOV = 2atan(sensor_size/2*f), in x or y. f is in metres If using pixel units, FOV = 2atan(res/2*fp), in x or y, where fp means focal length in pixels, and res is the resolution/number of pixels

+## Jupyter
+To strip jupyter notebooks of outputs when committing but leave them locally, do this (from [here](https://gist.github.com/33eyes/431e3d432f73371509d176d0dfb95b6e)):
+- git config filter.strip-notebook-output.clean 'jupyter nbconvert --ClearOutputPreprocessor.enabled=True --to=notebook --stdin --stdout --log-level=ERROR'
+- `echo "*.ipynb filter=strip-notebook-output" > .gitattributes` in the folder with the notebooks
+- Optionally, if you've already commited outputs, run `git add --renormalize .` to clear them